My Little Red Book: Release and reception

 Love was released in March 1966, with "My Little Red Book" sequenced as the opening track.
 Holzman felt the song was "clearly the single" for the album, and Elektra issued it with the Lee original "A Message to Pretty" as the B-side.
-It reached number 1 on the LA charts and, in June, peaked at number 52 on the Billboard Hot 100 and number 35 on the Cash Box Top 100.
+It reached number one on the LA charts and, in June, peaked at number 52 on the Billboard Hot 100 and number 35 on the Cash Box Top 100.
 It was the first hit record released by Elektra, and Holzman recalled pulling over to cry when he first heard it on his car radio.

 Einarson writes that the song brought Love "instant acclaim" and broke them through to the wider music scene.
 In a contemporary review, Cash Box named the single their "Newcomer Pick" of the week, describing it as a "mighty impressive re-working" that features "an imaginative slow starting but effectively-building rhythmic style with a catchy, continuing throbbing beat."
-Guitarist Sterling Morrison named the song one of his favorites and said that his band the Velvet Underground would listen to it repeatedly and try "to unlock Love's sound" (Einarson).
-Early Pink Floyd manager Peter Jenner claimed that the song "Interstellar Overdrive" originated when he tried to hum the riff from "My Little Red Book" to Syd Barrett.
+Guitarist Sterling Morrison named the song one of his favorites and said that his band the Velvet Underground would listen to it repeatedly and try "to unlock Love's sound".
+Early Pink Floyd manager Peter Jenner said that the song "Interstellar Overdrive" originated when he tried to hum the riff from Love's "My Little Red Book" to Syd Barrett.
 Biographer Ken Brooks feels the song's influence can also be heard in the music of Iron Butterfly.
 Bacharach himself wrote in his 2013 memoir: "although I didn't like their version because they were playing the wrong chords, it was nice to have a hit that gave me some credibility in the world of rock and roll."

 Love's version of "My Little Red Book" has since been called a standard or "classic" of garage rock.
 In 1989, Dave Marsh ranked it number 868 on his list of the 1,001 greatest singles of all time.